bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 </div>
 ```

-## Duplicate the SXA Promo Component
+## Clone the SXA Promo Component
+Our Modal Component will be cloned from the SXA Promo Component in order to retain the Rendering Variant functionality and other important ground work that makes it an SXA Component.
+Before moving forward with cloning, we have to lay out some of our own ground work in order for the clone script to be successful:
+1. Modal Template and Rendering Folders
+   - Create a Template folder at:  `/sitecore/templates/Feature/[Company]/[Site:optional]/Modal`
+   - Create a Rendering folder at: `/sitecore/layout/Renderings/Feature/[Company]/[Site:optional]/Modal`

+2. Modal Module with Site Setup
+   When the cloning script OR a new Site Tenant is being processed, we will want the Modal to be cofigured for the Site and the correct paths in place.
+This will construct for the Modal: the SXA Available Renderings, Modal Site Data folder, and more optionally configured Scaffolding action items that SXA provides.

+   - Create the following folder structure: `/sitecore/system/Settings/Feature/[Company]/[Site:optional]/Modal`
+   - From `/sitecore/system/Settings/Feature` right-click and select **Add Module** to open up the "Create new module" dialog
+   - Set **Module Name** to Modal, Set **Add to module group** to the folder structure we created

-Our Modal Component needs to have a new Sitecore interface template created with Fields that will be different from other OOTB Components.
+needs to have a new Sitecore interface template created with Fields that will be different from other OOTB Components.
 Navigate to the SXA Promo Rendering, right-click and run the built-in `Scripts > Clone Rendering` PowerShell script from the context menu.